-Collaboration revenues for the three months ended March 31, 2012 were \$11.3 million, compared to \$6.5 million for the three months ended March 31, 2011, an increase of \$4.8 million, or 74%.
-This increase resulted from increases in development services, milestone and manufacturing revenues recognized under the license and collaboration agreement with Sanofi.
+Collaboration revenues for the three months ended March 31, 2013 were \$14.7 million, compared to \$11.3 million for the three months ended March 31, 2012, an increase of \$3.4 million, or 30%.
+This increase resulted from increases in development services and manufacturing revenues recognized under the license and collaboration agreement with Sanofi and the recognition of deferred revenue under our license agreement with GTC.